 - Aged, Blind, or Disabled Cash Assistance Program (ABD) – This is a state cash assistance program for those who are aged 65 or older, blind, or have a long-term medical condition that is likely to meet federal disability criteria.
 Applications are available in many languages, or apply online here.

 - SSI, SSDI, and other Social Security Benefits – Washington Law Help’s webpage about Supplemental Security Income (SSI), Social Security Disability (SSDI) and other Social Security Benefits includes information about the programs, who is eligible, and ways to advocate for yourself when you disagree with a decision about your SSI case or application.

-- Social Security Disability Benefits Guide – This guide explains how Social Security Disability benefits work, what to expect at each step of the process, and how to calculate your benefits.
+- Benefits for People with Disabilities – This guide explains how Social Security Disability benefits work, what to expect at each step of the process, and how to calculate your benefits.

 Immigrants and refugees

 Before applying for public benefits, it’s important for immigrants or those advocating on their behalf to understand not only what is available, but to be able to evaluate the risks and benefits of applying.
 The following resources may help you understand the complexities of applying for public assistance as an immigrant survivor of domestic violence.

 - Government benefits for immigrants and refugees – Washington Law Help’s webpage is full of helpful information about immigrants accessing public benefits.